00111011/HU-SE-Fall2024/README.md

 ### 💡 **Project 3: Final Project**

-In their final project, students developed real-world software solutions.
+For the final project, our students applied their skills and knowledge to create practical real-world software solutions.

 📜 [**Full Details**](Projects/P3.pdf)